MohammadMaftoun/Generative-AI-in-Healthcare/README.md

 # Introduction

-Generative AI has made significant strides in healthcare, with models capable of creating synthetic medical images, discovering potential drug compounds, EHR, and simulating clinical scenarios.
+Generative AI has made significant strides in healthcare, with models capable of creating synthetic medical images and tabular data, discovering potential drug compounds, EHR, and simulated clinical scenarios.
 This repository aims to serve as a collaborative platform for exploring these technologies, discussing their impact on healthcare, and addressing their challenges.

 # Applications in Healthcare
 Generative AI models have various applications in healthcare, including: